JoshMayerr/supatool/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/joshmayerr/agent-toolbox)

 # Open Toolbox
-An open source registry of useful tools.
+An open source registry of useful tools to be used by autonomous agents.

 What is the Agent Toolbox?
 --------------------------